ROSS-org/ROSS/README.md

 Through the years ROSS has migrated from CVS, to SVN, to Git and GitHub.com.
 The code was maintained by Chris Carothers and his graduate students at RPI ([publications](http://cs.rpi.edu//~chrisc/#publications)).
-Over the years, sevearal features (including a shared-memory version) were implemented within ROSS.
+Over the years, several features (including a shared-memory version) were implemented within ROSS.
 Some of these features have since been optimized out, leaving behind cruft.

 In early 2015 a sleeker version of ROSS was released.
-Developed as Simplifed ROSS ([gonsie/SR](http://github.com/gonsie/SR)), this version removed many files, functions, and variables that had become deprecated over time.
+Developed as Simplified ROSS ([gonsie/SR](http://github.com/gonsie/SR)), this version removed many files, functions, and variables that had become deprecated over time.

 ## Requirements